charlpcronje/dev.docs.cronje.me/src/rLang/webScraping.md

 #> [1] "apple & pear" "banana"       "pineapple"
 ```

 The main difference is how the two functions handle white space.
-In HTML, white space is largely ignored, and it’s the structure of the elements that defines how text is laid out. html_text2() does its best to follow the same rules, giving you something similar to what you’d see in the browser.
+In `HTML`, white space is largely ignored, and it’s the structure of the elements that defines how text is laid out. `html_text2()` does its best to follow the same rules, giving you something similar to what you’d see in the browser.
 Take this example which contains a bunch of white space that HTML ignores.

 ```R
 html <- minimal_html("<body>